borromeanrings/borromeanrings.github.io/_posts/2022-09-03-about-godels-program.markdown

 title:  "About Gödel's Program"
 date:   2022-09-03 15:48:21 +0430
 categories: jekyll update
+excerpt: The Continuum Hypothesis (denoted by $ \mathsf{CH}$ from now on) is the following claim.
+There exists no cardinal number between the cardinal of natural numbers and that of real numbers.
+Continuum hypothesis was advanced by Georg Cantor in 1878, and establishing its truth or falsehood is the first of Hilbert's famous 23 problems presented in 1900.
+Many mathematicians tried to settle this question, but for a while, no one couldn't find a counter-example subset of reals, either couldn't prove $ \mathsf{CH}$.
+The culmination of over 80 years of mathematical endeavor  illuminated that, $ \mathsf{CH}$'s truth value, in the sense that would be discussed in the following paragraphs, is independent of the world of mathematics...

+continue_reading_button: true
 ---

 {% include image_caption.html url="/images/MichaelLukas.jpg" description="Jacob's ladder – Michael Willmann" %}